The Climate Fund

 - Launch pilot projects within adaptation to climate changes.

 - Develop and disseminate information as well as share knowledge with relevant parties.

-The fund is managed by the Ministry of Nature and Environment.
+The fund is managed by the Ministry of Nature, Environment and Research.
 In 2018 the ministry distributes DKK 400,000 in total.